Back’s Against the Wall

 We face ever-increasing challenges in this life, and we need hope.
 As Akers wrote in “Heart Medicine”: “This life can be so difficult, tough times just come with age.

-Yes, tough times continue to come.
-But no matter what comes your way, you can find a hope worth holding onto.
+Yes, tough times keep coming.
+But no matter what befalls, know you can find a hope worth holding onto.
 If you have never opened your heart to God, you can pray these words right now:

 “God, I’m opening the door to my life.
 I need your help.
 I’ve never been so in need of hope, so secretly afraid of what I’m facing.
 You are the Creator.
 I want you to be my God and to know you.
 Come into my life right now as you promised you would.
 Thank you for giving me this relationship with you.
 Help me grow to know you more.”